 Skip to main content

-HomeHealth ConditionsType 2 Diabetes
+Type 2 Diabetes

 Is Drinking Coffee Good or Bad If I Have Diabetes?

-Jewels Doskicz, RN, BASarah Gupta, MD
+Jewels Doskicz, RN, BAMandy Armitage, MD

-Written by Jewels Doskicz, RN, BA | Reviewed by Sarah Gupta, MD
+Written by Jewels Doskicz, RN, BA | Reviewed by Mandy Armitage, MD

 Key takeaways:

 • Research has linked coffee consumption to a lower risk of developing Type 2 diabetes.
-But that doesn’t necessarily mean it’s beneficial for people already living with the condition.

-• It’s also important to keep in mind that some coffee drinks can be full of unhealthy sugars.
+• It’s important to keep in mind that some coffee drinks can be full of unhealthy sugars.
 Try choosing low-carbohydrate options such as black coffee.

+People in the U.S. are drinking more coffee than ever.
+In fact, more than 60% of adults drink it regularly.
 As popular as coffee is, there’s still debate over whether or not its benefits outweigh its risks.
 One common question is whether coffee is good or bad for someone who has diabetes.

 How does coffee affect blood sugar?